Tuesday, November 26, 2013

 But here's something far more visionary: We ought to be learning to swim.

 The ocean of inexplicability is the ultimate source of everything we know.
-Logic isn't always the best tool there.
-It's a place where faith can help us.
+Logic isn't always the best tool to make progress there.
+It's a place where open-hearted patience, humility, and, yes, possibly even rote faith in the experience of those who have swum before, can avail us.
+Sacred traditions/knowledge may ultimately be decoded by reductionist Western thinking; but waiting for that 'aha' moment is like standing on the shoreline of the Islet studying the waves.
 Do not be afraid of the water.
 Embrace the 'fours' and 'sixes'.
 As Bruce Lee once said, “If you want to learn to swim, jump into the water.
-On dry land no frame of mind is ever going to help you.
+On dry land no frame of mind is ever going to help you.”

 Why seek to swim this ocean of the unexplained?
 The human psyche craves it.
 Our restless curiosity drives us to endlessly probe such mysteries.
 We do not exist on reason alone.
 If we immerse ourselves in the Chaos and learn something of the ways of the battering waves, we may better preserve our shores.